 1. Selecting the Site

-Select a site in the residential zone referring to the regional Masterplan, avoiding future complications and being away from ecologically sensitive zones.
+Select a site in the residential zone referring to the regional Masterplan for low-cost housings, avoiding future complications, and being away from ecologically sensitive zones.
 Keep the elevation of the location in mind to avoid flooding during rains.
-The soil should have good bearing capacity.
-The site should not be in any regulatory zone of an archaeological site and away from high-tension lines, water channels and underground gas pipelines.
+The soil should have a good bearing capacity.
+The site should not be in any regulatory zone of an archaeological site and away from high-tension lines, water channels, and underground gas pipelines.

 The CIDCO Housing in Navi Mumbai by Architect Raj Rewal, particularly designed in a newly planned city of Navi Mumbai to provide housing for the poor.
 The site is on a hilly terrain called the Parsik Hills, and the project embraces the levels and the design flows through the contours of the site.
 The site naturally drains rainwater and avoids water-logging.

 Wouldn’t it be wonderful if you could eliminate the commute?
 A radical approach may be to house everything under the same building like schools, entertainment, offices, and markets, etc., and drastically reduce commute.
 Nevertheless, the site should be easy to access from the nearest city or town.
 Easy access to public transport for people to commute to work and fresh employment opportunities for the residents.

 The Sugar Hill Development in Harlem, NY By Architect David Adjaye is a mixed-use development that has affordable apartments, office spaces, preschool, and a museum of art and storytelling.
 Apart from minimizing the need to commute, the project is within walking distance to the Metro station and ideally connected to the surrounding city.

 What good is a house without basic amenities?
 The fundamental necessities like water supply, sanitation, and electricity at the selected site must be adequate, planned, and provided for at the planning stage of the housing complex design.